NJEDA Opens Application for 2021 Net Operating Loss Program, Expanded by the New Jersey Economic Recovery Act

 The New Jersey Economic Development Authority (NJEDA) serves as the State’s principal agency for driving economic growth.
 The NJEDA is committed to making New Jersey a national model for inclusive and sustainable economic development by focusing on key strategies to help build strong and dynamic communities, create good jobs for New Jersey residents, and provide pathways to a stronger and fairer economy.
 Through partnerships with a diverse range of stakeholders, the NJEDA creates and implements initiatives to enhance the economic vitality and quality of life in the State and strengthen New Jersey’s long-term economic competitiveness.

 TRENTON, N.J.
-(June 23, 2021) – The New Jersey Economic Development Authority (NJEDA) today announced that it will open applications for a new round of Sustain and Serve NJ funding next week.
+(September 23, 2021) The New Jersey Economic Development Authority (NJEDA) today announced that it will shortly be launching the next phase of its tenant selection process for the New Jersey Wind Port.